TryItOnline/cixl/README.md

 Examples should work in the most recent version and run clean in ```valgrind```.
 Current work is focused on profiling and filling obvious gaps in functionality.

 ### Getting Started
 You may try Cixl online [here](https://tio.run/#cixl).
 A Linux/64 binary may be found [here](https://github.com/basic-gongfu/cxbin/tree/master/linux64/cixl).
 To build Cixl yourself, you'll need a reasonably modern GCC and CMake installed.
-Building on macOS unfortunately doesn't work because of missing POSIX support.
+Building on macOS unfortunately doesn't work because of lacking POSIX support.
 A basic REPL is included, it's highly recommended to run it through ```rlwrap``` for a less nerve wrecking experience.

 ```
 $ git clone https://github.com/basic-gongfu/cixl.git